Hiram Holton II '95 Scholarship Effort

 The Committee is running a special effort that will raise money for the Scholarship Fund, bring those who knew Hiram together to remember him, and teach new generations of the community about Hiram's legacy.
 Currently, Hiram’s endowed scholarship fund distributes approximately $5,000 to the School’s financial assistance program annually.
-As Hiram’s endowed fund grows, its distribution grows.
-In the meantime, the School depends on annual gifts to The Fund for Friends
+As Hiram’s endowed fund grows, its distribution grows allowing us to further support the financial needs of the scholarship recipient.

 When Hiram Holton II '95 died on February 6, the entire Friends School community mourned his passing.
 Hiram, who had just turned 18, succumbed to a rare form of cancer after a valiant two-year battle with the disease.